bench-routes/benchdocs/website/content/docs/getting-started.md

 weight: 2
 ---

 This is a guide to get started with the project.
-This is written more like a `hello-world` like manner, in order to keep it simple.
+This is written more in a `hello-world` like manner, to keep it simple.

-Running Bench-routes is pretty straight forward.
+Running Bench-routes is pretty straightforward.
 You require 2 files mostly:

 1. Binary file
 2. Configuration file (as `local-config.yml`)